xnau/pardibee/readme.txt

 == Upgrade Notice ==

-2.5.9.5 is a minor bugfix release
+2.5.10 is a feature and bugfix release

 == Plugin Support ==